zibneuro/cortexinsilico/README.md

 1) [Download the model data](https://visual.zib.de/2018/IXDtH2G8/latest/)

-2) Extract modelData_entireRBCF10_2018-04-19.tar.gz into a desired folder.
+2) Extract modelData into a desired folder.

-3) Set this folder as DATA_ROOT in the *subcubeSpecFile*.
+3) Set this folder as DATA_ROOT in the *voxelSpecFile*.

 5) Run the network simulator in the SUBCUBE mode.